SplittyDev/rust-talks/README.md

 Talks are sorted in inverse-chronological order, so the newest talks are always at the top.
 The speakers are in no particular order.

-Contributions are more than welcome.
+Contributions are more than welcome!
-If you can find other talks on YouTube, please open an issue or submit a pull request.
+So if you can find other talks on YouTube, please open an issue or submit a pull request.

 ## Talks by Steve Klabnik <[@steveklabnik][steveklabnik]>
 - [Rust in Production - Philly ETE 2016][aug_16_2016]